ShipengWang/Adam-NSCL/README.md

 # Adam-NSCL
 This is a PyTorch implementation of Adam-NSCL algorithm for continual learning from our CVPR2021 (oral) paper:

-**Title**: Training Networks in Null Space of Covariance for Continual Learning
+**Title**: Training Networks in Null Space of Feature Covariance for Continual Learning

 **Authors**: Shipeng Wang, Xiaorong Li, Jian Sun, Zongben Xu